John15Williams/Destiny-2-quick-SWAP/README.md

 - DISCLAIMER: The author is not responsible for the content!
 - I recommend using this in PVE mode.
 Because in PVP this gives an advantage over other players.
 - This can lead to a ban.

++ But this bug in the game for 5 years, and there was not a single ban.
+But be careful anyway.
 ```
 ## Script editing
 * [Install AutoHotKey.](https://www.autohotkey.com/)